BrownUniversity/docker_backups/README.md

 ## Files and Descriptions

 * config.conf - Common variables and instance configurations
+* backup-swarm.sh - Stop docker and backup swarm, Runs on UCP
-* backup-ucp.sh - Backup UCP config with no passphase
+* backup-ucp.sh - Backup UCP config with no passphase, Runs on UCP
-* backup-dtr.sh - Backup image content and DTR configs
+* backup-dtr.sh - Backup image content and DTR configs, Runs on DTR

-* backup-swarm.sh - Stop docker and backup swarm
+## Order of backups

+Backups should be run in this order:
+1. Swarm
+2. UCP
+3. DTR

 ## Notes

-Not currently bothering with Swarm.
+Persistant volume backups should be handled via other methods.